New Staff Guide

 What To Do First

-Once complete, you can access your email and other CalArts services through the My Apps section in SSO.
+Once activated, you can access your services through the My Apps section at sso.calarts.edu.

 Login to Your Computer